solana-labs/solana/book/src/stake-delegation-and-rewards.md

 ### Basics

 The network pays rewards from a portion of network [inflation](inflation.md).
-The amount of money available to pay rewards for an epoch is fixed and must be evenly divided among all staked nodes according to their relative stake weight and pariticpation.
+The number of lamports available to pay rewards for an epoch is fixed and must be evenly divided among all staked nodes according to their relative stake weight and pariticpation.
 The weighting unit is called a [point](terminology.md#point).